 Pergamum was perhaps best known for its zealous dedication to Caesar worship.

-In most cities Caesar worship was a once-a-year thing.
+In most cities Caesar worship was a yearly event.
 A person went to an altar in their city and declared Caesar to be god.
 Then they were given a certificate of compliance and that was that.
 The deed was done for a whole year.